bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The unique numeric ID of the value; increments sequentially.
+Integer: The unique numeric ID of the value; increments sequentially.

 </p>
 <div class="param">is_default (optional)</div>

-[Boolean](#boolean) The flag for preselecting a value as the default on the storefront.
+Boolean: The flag for preselecting a value as the default on the storefront.
 This field is not supported for swatch options/modifiers.

 </p>
 <div class="param">label (optional)</div>

-[String](#string) The text display identifying the value on the storefront.
+String: The text display identifying the value on the storefront.

 </p>
 <div class="param">sort_order (optional)</div>

-[Integer](#integer) The order in which the value will be displayed on the product page.
+Integer: The order in which the value will be displayed on the product page.

 </p>
 <div class="param">value_data (optional)</div>

-[Object](#object) Extra data describing the value, based on the type of option or modifier with which the value is associated. `swatch` requires an array of colors, with up to three hexidecimal color keys; `product list` requires a `product_id`; and `checkbox` requires a boolean flag, called `checked_value`, to determine which value is considered to be the checked state.
+Object: Extra data describing the value, based on the type of option or modifier with which the value is associated. `swatch` requires an array of colors, with up to three hexidecimal color keys; `product list` requires a `product_id`; and `checkbox` requires a boolean flag, called `checked_value`, to determine which value is considered to be the checked state.

 </div>